-- a A matter personal to a member of staff that is being considered by a meeting of Llangollen Town Council or the Human Resources Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the Human Resources Committee or, if they are not available, the vice-chair (if there is one) of Human Resources Committee of absence occasioned by illness or other reason and that person shall report such absence to Human Resources Committee at its next meeting.
+- a A matter personal to a member of staff that is being considered by a meeting of Llangollen Town Council or the Management and Establishment Committee subject to standing order 11. - Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the Management and Establishment Committee or, if they are not available, the vice-chair (if there is one) of Management and Establishment Committee of absence occasioned by illness or other reason and that person shall report such absence to Management and Establishment Committee at its next meeting. - c The chair of Management and Establishment Committee or in their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of Town Clerk The reviews and appraisal shall be reported in writing and are subject to approval by resolution by Human Resources Committee.

-- The chair of Human Resources Committee or in their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of Town Clerk The reviews and appraisal shall be reported in writing and are subject to approval by resolution by Human Resources Committee. - Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of Human Resources Committee or in their absence, the vice-chair Human Resources Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of Human Resources Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the member of staff's job title] relates to the chair or vice-chair of Human Resources Committee, this shall be communicated to another member of Human Resources Committee, which shall be reported back and progressed by resolution of Human Resources Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of Management and Establishment Committee or in their absence, the vicechair Management and Establishment Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of Management and Establishment Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the member of staff's job title] relates to the chair or vice-chair of Management and Establishment Committee, this shall be communicated to another member of Management and Establishment Committee, which shall be reported back and progressed by resolution of Management and Establishment Committee - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f). - 20.
+RESPONSIBILITIES TO PROVIDE INFORMATION See also standing order 21. - a In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council. - 21.
+RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION (Below is not an exclusive list).
+See also standing order 11. - a The Council may appoint a Data Protection Officer. - b The Council shall have policies and procedures in place to respond to an individual exercising statutory rights concerning their personal data. - c The Council shall have a written policy in place for responding to and managing a personal data breach.